Elon Musk says he has 'verbal approval' to build New York-DC hyperloop

 Related: All the quirky details you need to know about Elon Musk's Boring company

-But the New York-DC hyperloop could also be the first major project for Musk's tunnel-digging company The Boring Company.
+But the New York-DC hyperloop could also be the first major project for Musk's tunnel-digging company, The Boring Company.
 He established the firm earlier this year to build an underground web of tunnels beneath Los Angeles, through which cars can travel up to 130 miles per hour on metal skates.

+That's a different concept than the hyperloop, which is meant for long-distance traveling and is intended to have much higher top speeds.

 So far, The Boring Company has spawned many puns, but not much progress in terms of reaching Musk's goal.